COVID-19 pandemic update | BC Gov News - ExBulletin

 COVID-19 pandemic update | BC Gov News

-There are currently 10,415 active cases of COVID-19 in the province, and 222,604 people who tested positive have recovered.
-Of the active cases, 192 persons are currently in hospital and 71 are in intensive care.
+There are 17,357 active cases of COVID-19 in the province, and 230,784 people who tested positive have recovered.
+Of the active cases, 211 people are in hospital and 66 in intensive care.
 The remaining people are recovering at home in isolation.

 New / active cases include: